Trainings for Human Service Providers

 Note: This training is a Webinar, you must complete the Full Day to receive your certificate.
 Certificates will not be awarded to those who arrive later than 15 mins after the start of the course and who leaves before the course ends.
 NYS Social Work CE & LMHC Credit Hours: 5.0.
 CASAC Renewal Credit Hours: 5.0 Supervisors play a critical role in helping staff to successfully integrate Motivational Interviewing (MI) into their day-to-day practice.
 This training provides supervisors with a forum to discuss and remove barriers to embedding MI into ongoing clinical practice.
 It also provides concrete strategies that supervisors can use to evaluate and strengthen the more advanced skills taught in Motivational Interviewing.
 It provides tools and exercises that supervisors can use to evaluate staff member’s MI skills, practice skills together with staff, and embed MI practice into client interactions.
 By identifying multiple opportunities and methods for helping staff to build MI skills and avoiding common road blocks, supervisors learn practical ways to reinforce this evidence-based practice.
 The training is designed to help staff strengthen “change talk” and commitment to change, and to incorporate more direct methods for eliciting motivation to change after establishing a solid alliance.
 Attendees will leave with the skills and strategies needed to embed MI into the culture of the workplace.
 Read more

-Note: This training is a Webinar, you must complete both days to receive your certificate.
+Note: This training is a Webinar, you must stay for the Full day to receive your certificate.
 Certificates will not be awarded to those who arrive later than 15 mins after the start of the course and who leaves before the course ends.
 NYS Social Work CE & LMHC Credit Hours: 5.0.
 CASAC Renewal Credit Hours: 5.0 This training provides staff with information regarding an overview of major psychiatric disorders.
 Attendees will also be provided information on major diagnostic changes in the DSM5.
 This training focuses on major psychiatric disorders commonly seen in program settings, including Schizophrenia, Mood Disorders, Post-Traumatic Stress Disorder, and Borderline Personality Disorder.
 The focus includes the recovery vision so attendees understand that clients who experience psychiatric symptoms can move forward in their lives.
 The training also offers information on the signs & symptoms of each diagnosis and how to identify them.
 Attendees will leave with a more complete picture of major psychiatric disorders. and the clinical skills that assist persons move towards recovery.
 Read more

 Shopping Cart